-Our Adventure Education concentration is offered through partnerships with Project Adventure and High 5 Adventure Learning Center, two leading providers of professional training in adventure education.
-Through multi-day workshops, guided projects and other customized learning experiences, you will choose 22 credits of specialization component coursework that are taken directly through either Project Adventure or High 5.
+Our Adventure Education concentration is offered through a partnership with Project Adventure, a leading provider of professional training in adventure education.
+Through multi-day workshops, guided projects and other customized learning experiences, you will choose 19 credits of specialization component coursework that are taken directly through Project Adventure.
 The master’s core courses and capstone completed directly through PSU are delivered online.

 The Athletic Administration concentration is for students seeking career opportunities within the professional and collegiate sport industry.
 Occupational paths for athletic administration graduates include sport facility and arena management; professional sport organizations; managerial positions at sporting goods companies; management of resorts, private clubs, and camps; and managerial jobs in governmental agencies and sport marketing organizations.

-When you pursue Adventure Education in conjunction with a master’s degree you are completing a 34 credit Master of Education (MEd) in Physical Education with a concentration in Adventure Education.
-This distance learning program is designed for students who are currently working in the adventure education field, and does not require students to complete coursework on the Plymouth, NH campus.
+This is a 34 credit Master of Education (MEd) in Physical Education with a concentration in Adventure Education.
+This distance learning program is designed for students who have a physical education background, and does not require students to complete coursework on the Plymouth, NH campus.
 Students who do not have a background in physical education should consider the MEd in Experiential Learning and Development.

 The curriculum includes coursework in organizational theory, personnel management, sports marketing, and liability issues.
 The program is designed to meet the interests and needs of students coming from a variety of undergraduate backgrounds, including business management.
 Individual coursework and electives are determined on the basis of the candidate’s educational experience, vocational training, needs, and interests.